circuits/circuits/docs/source/man/handlers.rst

 Handler methods must be declared with arguments and keyword arguments that match the arguments passed to the event upon its creation.
-Looking at the API for :class:`~circuits.core.events.Started` you'll find that the component that has been started is passed as an argument to its constructor.
+Looking at the API for :class:`~circuits.core.events.started` you'll find that the component that has been started is passed as an argument to its constructor.
-Therefore, our handler method must declare one argument (*Line 15*).
+Therefore, our handler method must declare one argument (*Line 14*).

 The :func:`~circuits.core.handlers.handler` decorator accepts other keyword arguments that influence the behavior of the event handler and its invocation.
 Details can